Sunday, November 11, 2018

 Since you work on both sides, can you give us your first hand experience of how the rapidly changing landscape of social media has effected both the fashion and media industry?

 -- The rise of social media has brought connectivity, innovation, and diversity to the industry.
 Users are building their own brands and finding their own fans and followers.
-Currently, I work for YM Inc., and oversee social media marketing for fast-fashion retailers such as Urban Planet, Urban Kids, Sirens, Stitches and West49.
+Currently, I work for YM Inc., and oversee social media marketing for retailers such as Urban Planet, Urban Kids, Sirens, Stitches and West49.
 Social media has made it easy to connect to our consumer and increased customer satisfaction.
 Fashion used to be a two-dimensional, one-sided industry and users didn’t have a say in what they were consuming.
 Social media has reframed this structure, allowing people to not only consume fashion but to also contribute to it; the demand for the opinion of consumers and influencers is stronger than ever.
 Social media has also contributed to pathways for creatives to not only expose their work, but to also book clients and work with brands with such convenience.